 You can read more about Ireland's approach to call recording at the end of the Data Protection Commissioner's FAQ page.

 Like Ireland, Canada has established a single set of rules for call recording, built into its electronic privacy law (PIPEDA).

 Joining the other countries and states mentioned above, Canada has adopted an "all-parties' consent" approach: to record a call, you need to obtain informed consent by notifying others on the call (1) that you intend to record the conversation, (2) any purposes the recording will be used for, and (3) that the call may only be recorded with each person's consent.

 For more details on Canada's approach, you can take a look at the Privacy Commissioner's Guidelines for Recording Customer Calls.

 While we've chosen to highlight certain countries above, it's by no means an exhaustive list.
 Before making a call to a new country, we recommend making sure that you and your legal team have an understanding of any regulations there, and always obtain consent if you're in doubt.

-The countries above were chosen for informational purposes - we don't guarantee that you can use our CRM to call any or all of these countries.
+The countries above were chosen for informational purposes; we don't guarantee that you can use our CRM to call any or all of these countries.
 This guide has provided information about the law designed to help our readers better understand the legal issues surrounding call recording.
-But legal information is not the same as legal advice -- the application of law to an individual's specific circumstances.
+Legal information is not the same as legal advice, the application of law to an individual's specific circumstances.
 Although we have conducted research to better ensure that our information is accurate and useful, we insist that you consult a lawyer if you want professional assurance that our information, and your interpretation of it, is accurate.
-To clarify further, you may not rely upon this information as legal advice, nor as a recommendation or endorsement of any particular legal understanding, and you should instead regard this article as intended for entertainment purposes only.
+You may not rely upon this information as legal advice, nor as a recommendation or endorsement of any particular legal understanding, and you should instead regard this article as intended for informational purposes only.